 de Havilland DH.60 Moth

 With so many DH.60 variants built, it is no surprise that many survive in both museums and in airworthy condition around the world.
-One of the most famous is Amy Johnson’s DH.60G Gipsy Moth, G-AAAH “Jason”, in which she became the first woman to fly from England to Australia in 1931.
-“Jason” is now on display in the Science Museum in London.
+One of the most famous is Amy Johnson’s DH.60G Gipsy Moth, G-AAAH “Jason”, in which she became the first woman to fly from England to Australia in 1931 and is now on display in the Science Museum in London.

 About this aircraft

 This aircraft, G-EBLV, was originally delivered to the Lancashire Aero Club at Woodford in August 1925.
-It is the 6th pre-production aircraft and the oldest surviving member of the Moth family.
-It was restored by De Havilland apprentices in 1951.
-The aircraft was transferred to the ownership of the Shuttleworth Collection from BAE Systems on 17 March 2022.
+It is the 8th DH.60 built and the oldest surviving member of the Moth family.
+In August 1937, following a forced landing near Christchurch, Dorset, the aircraft was retrieved by Richard Shuttleworth and brought to Old Warden Aerodrome for repairs by his company Warden Aviation Co, flying again in November 1937.
+After subsequent owners the aircraft was re-acquired by de Havilland in 1941 and was restored to fly again in 1951, incorporating some parts from the prototype DH.60 Moth G-EBKT.
+The aircraft was transferred to the ownership of the Shuttleworth Collection from BAE Systems in March 2022.

 Specification